 We all know Nottingham Contemporary as the city centre art gallery with some of the maddest exhibitions about town.
 But what you might not know, is that it’s a bustling hub for young creatives, and it’s so easy to get involved.
 The gallery has an entire section on their website dedicated to young people, with information about their Collabor-8 group.
-Led by the Tate and funded by the Paul Hamlyn foundation as part of the circuit project, anyone between aged 15-25 is welcome to come along for free and get involved with the weekly Friday workshop and the monthly social.
-No experience is necessary, but you should have an interest in creating and exploring art.
-To get involved with Collabor-8, drop youth programmer Alice an email – firstname.lastname@example.org
+The programmed is open to anyone between aged 15 - 25 and young people welcome to come along for free and get involved with the monthly Friday workshop and socials at the end of every exhibition.
+To get involved with Collabor-8, drop youth programmer Raluca an email on firstname.lastname@example.org

 Nottingham Young Writers